989Q/earn-nest/README.md

-> Stage : Adding MongoDB & structure nest
+> Stage : set product file structure

 ### 🧸 GOAL

 Purpose 1 : work with graphql , and connect dynamodb

+Purpose 2 : set product file structure

-Purpose 2 : for importing into docker , and deply on aws ec2
+Purpose 3 : for importing into docker , and deply on aws ec2

 </br>